Dwebs911/TechComA3Group/README.md

 To call using multiple parameters:
 >  **https://api.manitoba.ca/Ginfo/param1/param2/param3**

 GenericInfo can take any parameter and will return various generic facts about the location if found.
-If no location is found it will return generic information about all cities in manitoba.
-Some information can be more detailed such as nearby stores and other will be more vague and refrence the city that the location is in.
-When using multipla parameters the information for the most specific one will be used.
+If no location is found it will return generic information about all cities in Manitoba.
+Some information can be more detailed such as nearby stores and other will be more vague and reference the city that the location is in.
+When using multiple parameters the information for the most specific one will be used.

 #### Parameters
 - City (String) The City parameter is used to specify the location of a city that you want to obtain the information of. **Optional**
 - Address (String) Address allows you to focus in on a specific area of the city.
 If the address is found the information will be limited to a 10km radius of the address. **Optional**
 - PostalCode (String) PostalCode allows you to focus in on a specific area of the city.
 If the postal code is found the information will be limited to a 10km radius of the postal code. **Optional**

 #### Sample Calls
 > https://api.manitoba.ca/Ginfo/Winnipeg

 > https://api.manitoba.ca/Ginfo

+#### Resources

+Resources will be formatted in JSON and will be formatted as follows:

+> {
+      "results":
+      {
+        "TimeZoneWinnipeg":"GMT-6",
+        "TemperatureWinnipeg":"-6 C"
+        "NearbyStoresWinnipeg":"128"
+        "WinnipegPopulation":"749,534"
+      }
+       "status":"OK"
+    }

 #### Sample Response
 ##### JSON